2.3 Scholastic Standards

 The academic renewal policy can improve a student's GPA, while reducing their earned credit hours towards degree and certificate requirements, so students must be aware of all consequences before pursuing academic renewal.
 If interested in financial aid and/or veteran benefits, students are required to meet the financial aid standards of academic progress (SAP) as academic renewal does not replace or override the SAP requirement.
 Students should follow financial aid SAP appeal procedures outlined in Administrative Regulation 2.3.6 Withdrawal or section 2.9 Veteran Services satisfactory progress standards for regaining aid eligibility.

-Additionally, students are encouraged to speak with the financial aid and the veteran services offices if they have questions about how fresh start may affect their aid and benefit eligibility.
+Additionally, students are encouraged to speak with the financial aid and the veteran services offices if they have questions about how the academic renewal process may affect their aid and benefit eligibility.
 For More Information on SAP.

 Also See: